Melissa Sullivan surveys some of the signs of spring along the Esplanade this morning.

-Jean Nagy watched the sun go down over the Charles and Cambridge tonight.
+John Gage watched the sun go down through the cupola of the Liberty Hotel and over the Charles River.

 The Crimson reports the U's sailing center has lost buoyancy and is settling with the fishes down by the Longfellow Bridge.